Saturday, December 19, 2015

 Ramblin Root Beer (#23 - Rated 7.5 out of 12)

 According to my research, this is a major commercial root beer created in 1979 by Coca-Cola.
-I though, why introduce a root beer when there was Hire's, A&W, Mug, Dad's, Barq's, Shasta, Faygo, Nesbitt's and various store brand knock-offs available.
+Why introduce a root beer when Hire's, A & W, Mug, Dad's, Barq's, Shasta, Faygo, Nesbitt's, and various store brand knock-offs are available?
 I assume it was market share grab Coca-Cola already had Dad’s.
 It was a memorable advertisement from my younger days with a young Sarah Jessica Parker.
 I am not sure I ever consumed it, but must have, as I always loved Root Beer.

-It was limited production after Coca-Cola purchased Barq’s Root Beer in 1995 with some saying it was out of production for over a decade and was recently reintroduced into the market (this year – 2015).
+It was limited production after Coca-Cola purchased Barq’s Root Beer in 1995, with some saying it had been out of production for over a decade and had recently been reintroduced into the market (this year – 2015).

-One thing I noted is it has Quillaia Extract in the ingredients.
+One thing I noted is that it has Quillaia Extract in the ingredients.
 What is Quillaia Extract?
-After significant reading, it is a foaming agent!
-An artificial ingredient to make foam in a drink.
-I thought that was reserved for detergents?
+After significant reading, I learned that it is a foaming agent—an artificial ingredient that makes foam in a drink.
+I thought that was reserved for detergents.

 Nutrition (from the bottle)